 This traditional Maltese soup has a bit of a funny name.
-It goes back to the Medieval Ages, where penniless widowed women received vegetables and other leftover products to keep starvation at bay.
-Widows soup is an excellent example of nourishing vegetarian food in Malta: Plenty of seasonal vegetables, broad beans, eggs, potatoes and sometimes garnished with ġbejna (a chunk of sheep’s cheese).
+It goes back to the Medieval Ages when penniless widowed women received vegetables and other leftover products to keep starvation at bay.
+Widows soup is an excellent example of nourishing vegetarian food in Malta: Plenty of seasonal vegetables, broad beans, eggs, potatoes, and sometimes garnished with ġbejna (a chunk of sheep’s cheese).

 The soup is usually eaten with a slice of – you guessed it – Maltese bread!

 It is not hard to see why the Maltese love them.
-Pastizzi are a veritable rollercoaster ride for your mouth: diamond shaped, crunchy flaky – Arab style – pastry with a soft & lukewarm filling.
-Available in two flavours: filled with mushy peas and spices (pastizzi tal-pizelli) or with fresh ricotta (pastizzi tal-irkotta).
+Pastizzi are a veritable rollercoaster ride for your mouth: diamond-shaped, crunchy flaky – Arab style – pastry with a soft & lukewarm filling.
+Available in two flavors: filled with mushy peas and spices (pastizzi tal-pizelli) or with fresh ricotta (pastizzi tal-irkotta).
 Expect to pay between € 0,35 and € 0,40 apiece.

 While Pastizzi can be found pretty much anywhere, the Crystal Palace in Rabat is widely regarded as the spot to try one.
-Here you get the full experience; from older gentleman chilling at the bar to youngsters stopping for a quick snack.
-The terrace offers a prime location to indulge in the age-old science of people watching.
+Here you get the full experience; from older gentlemen chilling at the bar to youngsters stopping for a quick snack.
+The terrace offers a prime location to indulge in the age-old science of people-watching.
 Depending on the time of day you might want to order a Kinnie (Maltese spice lemonade) or a Cisk beer to go with your Pastizzi.

-Vegetarian food in Malta to eat as a starter and a main
+Vegetarian food in Malta to eat for dessert

 A crispy (fried) pastry filled with date paste and topped off with some delicious Maltese honey.
-This traditional Maltese sweet is a favourite among locals and can be found in any bakery and food carts around the city.
-As you might have guessed, Imqaret are of Arabic origin and similar sweets can be found under different names in present day Tunisia, Morocco and Algeria.
+This traditional Maltese sweet is a favorite among locals and can be found in any bakery and food carts around the city.
+As you might have guessed, Imqaret is of Arabic origin and similar sweets can be found under different names in present-day Tunisia, Morocco, and Algeria.
 Perhaps one of the most scrumptious slices of vegetarian food in Malta to be tried!

 The Knights of St. John also left their mark on Maltese desserts in the form of Kwarezimal, traditionally to be eaten during Lent.
 The name of this biscuit refers to the 40 days of Lent fasting during which animal products were not allowed to be consumed.
 Sub sequentially the recipe does not contain any eggs or butter!
 This recipe of this traditional (vegetarian-friendly) Maltese chewy biscuit is made with a delectable mixture of spices and ground almonds.